ms/buildtogether.tech/src/debugging.md

 Make it fail.
 :   You can only debug things when you can see them going wrong, so as we
-    discussed in <a section="communicate"/>, you should try to create a minimal [% i "reproducible example (reprex)" %]reproducible example[% /i %] or reprex.
+    discussed in [% x communicate %], you should try to create a minimal [% i "reproducible example (reprex)" %]reproducible example[% /i %] or reprex.
 Doing this finds the problem in a surprising number of cases, since each time you throw out part of the original program or dataset because the